-Trump welcomes NFL decision on national anthem protests
+Trump asks if NFL players who protest should be in country

 FILE PHOTO: Indianapolis Colts players kneel during the playing of the National Anthem before the game against the Cleveland Browns at Lucas Oil Stadium in IndianapolisFILE PHOTO: Indianapolis Colts players kneel during the playing of the National Anthem before the game against the Cleveland Browns at Lucas Oil Stadium in Indianapolis, IN, U.S., September 24, 2017.
 Mandatory Credit: Brian Spurlock-USA TODAY Sports/File Photo

-WASHINGTON (Reuters) - U.S. President Donald Trump welcomed the National Football League's decision to fine teams if players on the field refuse to stand for the national anthem, saying if they don't want to stand maybe they should not be in the country.
+WASHINGTON (Reuters) - U.S. President Donald Trump welcomed a decision by the National Football League to fine teams if players on the field refuse to stand for the national anthem, saying in an interview broadcast on Thursday that if they do not want to stand, perhaps they should not be in the United States.

-Last season some NFL players kneeled during the anthem to protest police shootings of unarmed black men, provoking a controversy.
-Trump criticized the players for being unpatriotic and repeatedly demanded an end to such protests.
+Last season some NFL players took a knee during the anthem to protest police shootings of unarmed black men, sparking a controversy.
+Trump denounced the players as unpatriotic and repeatedly demanded an end to such protests.

-NFL Commissioner Roger Goodell announced on Wednesday a new policy that will fine teams if players on the field fail to stand during the "Star-Spangled Banner."
+Under the new policy unveiled on Wednesday by NFL Commissioner Roger Goodell, teams will be fined if players on the field fail to stand during the "Star-Spangled Banner."
 Players who choose not to stand may remain in the locker room until the anthem is finished.

 "I think that's good.
-I don't think people should be staying in locker rooms but still I think it's good," Trump told Fox News in an interview broadcast on Thursday and taped on Wednesday.
+I don't think people should be staying in locker rooms but still I think it's good," Trump told Fox News in an interview taped on Wednesday and broadcast on Thursday.

 "You have to stand, proudly, for the national anthem.
 Or you shouldn't be playing, you shouldn't be there.
-Maybe you shouldn't be in the country," he said.
+Maybe you shouldn't be in the country," Trump said.

+The protests, in a league where African-Americans make up the majority of players, continued for much of the past season, with some players kneeling when the anthem was played and others standing arm-in-arm in solidarity.

 The NFL Players Association said it was not consulted on the new policy and may issue a challenge should it violate the collective bargaining agreement.